 Our findings are compatible with Vemar's marketing info for

 the Jiano, which says it has a "mid-oval" shape.
 Vemar's "mid-oval"

 seems to split the difference between Arai's "intermediate

 oval" and round, in our opinion.

-I'm a bit wary of Vemar's internal shape
+I'm a bit wary of Vemar's internal shape descriptions though,

-shell shape",

 which, they say, "offers a more generous fit ear to ear

 and snugger fit front to back.

 In fact, we found very much the opposite for that helmet

-(review coming soon), and we also think that their size XL in that model
+(review coming soon), and we also think that their size XL in

-for a size L, which seems to fit like an XL..
+the XL for a size L, which seems to fit like an XL..

 The Jiano fit feels very much like the

 (review) to me; round and just a shade towards neutral or

 bottom, so they may put some pressure on David Coulthard type

 jaws, but it doesn't seem like anything out of the ordinary

 for a motorcycle helmet.

-I will say that the Jiano seems to have a relatively
+I will say that the Jiano seems to have a relatively high

-head, and my chin feels like it doesn't have as much coverage on the bottom
+my chin feels like it doesn't have as much coverage on the bottom

 as it should.
 This has other implications; I feel like I have

 to keep pushing the Jiano down on to my head and forward.